Home »

 In this tutorial, we will discuss how to install the boilerplate & what are different structures are automatically generated?

-So first of all how to create the boilerplate for adonis?
+How to create the boilerplate for AdonisJs?

 Let's just understand what a boilerplate is.
 A boilerplate is an initial structure provided to you to get started.
 Adonis has these efficient features which create a boilerplate for whenever you start creating a backend app with help of adonis.